popslovesmusic/book/Book_1_Core_Concepts/03_Primes_RH_and_Symmetry_Breaking.md

 IGSOA postulates a fundamental field e0≠0, representing the intrinsic asymmetry of the causal substrate.
 Perturbations from this equilibrium yield effective curvature and local energetic density.
 A fractional restoring law governs the dynamics:
-Frestore(t)=−κe0 _{0}D_tγ[L(t)−1],
+Frestore(t)=−κe0 D_t^γ[L(t)−1],
 where 0<γ≤1 encodes nonlocal temporal memory ([Appendix A](#appendix-a--formal-mathematical-foundations)).

 In QMM language, this term corresponds to a **fractional retention kernel** in the system’s quantum propagator — the mathematical equivalent of a “memory-bearing” Schrödinger evolution.

-#### **2.2 Primes as Discrete Causal Imprints**
+#### **2.2 A Prime-Indexed Description of Causal Asymmetry**

 Let pₙ denote the n-th prime number.
-In the **prime spiral geometry** ([Appendix B](#appendix-b--computational-and-numerical-framework)), each prime defines a discrete radius rₙ=pₙ, and the angular coordinate θₙ=2πpn defines a phase winding on a logarithmic spiral.
+In the **prime spiral geometry** ([Appendix B](#appendix-b--computational-and-numerical-framework)), each prime is used to define a discrete radius rₙ=pₙ, and the angular coordinate θₙ=2πpn defines a phase winding on a logarithmic spiral.
-The prime gaps gₙ=pₙ+1−pₙ act as causal intervals, mapping the irregular rhythm of discrete asymmetry to a continuous curvature field.
+The prime gaps gₙ=pₙ+1−pₙ are used to chart causal intervals, mapping the irregular rhythm of discrete asymmetry to a continuous curvature field.

-This structure mirrors **symmetry breaking**: large prime gaps correspond to high curvature and energy localization, while regions of dense prime occurrence represent local restoration of near-symmetry.
+This structure mirrors **relational differentiation**: large prime gaps correspond to high curvature and energy localization, while regions of dense prime occurrence represent local restoration of near-symmetry.

 ### **3. Mathematical Development**